jsi-ci/tap-suite/README.md

 reflecting real-world-like problem of finding the optimal tunnel route.
 Problems in the suite have varying number of variables and are of different difficulty.
 In addition to the given suite of problems, it is possible to generate custom problem instances.
+All benchmark runs are evaluated over 10000 function evaluations, typically completing in about 5 minutes on a standard machine.

 ### Instalation
 `pip install tap-suite`